What is it like to drive in Sri Lanka?

 Things to Bring to the Department of Motor Traffic

-To get your Sri Lankan temporary driving permit you will need to bring the following to the Department of Motor Traffic:
+To get your Sri Lankan temporary driving permit you need to bring the following to the Department of Motor Traffic:

 - Your passport plus one hard copy